Currently available for £1599.00 from NordicTrack

 Additional features include Bluetooth wireless heart rate monitor (worked flawlessly during testing), music port for your MP3 player, built-in speakers, automatic workout fan and NordicTrack’s Lifetime frame, 10 years motor, 2 years parts and labour warranty.

 Overall this is a very solid offering from NordicTrack.
-If you’re into your bells and whistles and want a solid, reliable, quality treadmill, then the C990 should be on your list marked for serious consideration.
+If you’re into your bells and whistles and want a solid, reliable, quality treadmill, then the C990 is one to consider.

 The NordicTrack C990 treadmill is a solid offering.
 It's big enough to accommodate pretty much any size of user and it benefits from solid build quality.
-There are plenty of workout videos to keep you entertained too, making it worthy of consideration.
-But, you could get a higher spec machine for less money right now by opting for the Proform Pro 1500 instead.
-The Pro 1500 comes out of the same factory as the C990 but has a larger motor, a steeper 15% incline, a -3% decline function and a significantly wider running deck.
-The thing is that right now it costs less than the C990 thanks to the current offer, making it easily the better choice of the two right now.
+There are plenty of workout videos to keep you entertained too, making it worthy of consideration though before you go ahead any press that buy button you really should check out the Proform Pro 2000 first.
+The Pro 2000 comes out of the same factory as the C990 but has a larger motor, a steeper 15% incline, as well as a -3% decline function and a significantly wider running deck.
+The thing is that as it stands it costs almost exactly the same as the C990 thanks to an offer, making it easily the better choice of the two right now.